driftingdream/Algorithm-Train/README.md

 ### Introduction

-Personal algoritm train problems, this repository is for backing up.
+Personal algorithm train problems, this repository is for backing up.

 **Code quality**: it works.